 It was these defeats, and their political fallout, that occupied Churchill in the last half of January.

 Operation Crusader failed to secure Western Cyrenaica, so Malta was vulnerable indeed, but unless the Germans and Italians invaded the situation was politically manageable.
 Additionally, Bismarck’s sister ship Tirpitz was spotted recently in Norway.
-After the loss of Repulse and Prince of Wales to the Japanese, and the loss of the Queen Elizabeth and Valiant to Italian frogmen, and the loss of the carrier Ark Royal to U boats, all in December, the Royal Navy simply did not have the capital ships necessary to deal with another breakout.
+After the loss of Repulse and Prince of Wales to the Japanese, the loss of the Queen Elizabeth and Valiant to Italian frogmen, and the loss of the carrier Ark Royal to U boats, all in December, the Royal Navy simply did not have the capital ships necessary to deal with another breakout.
 Commando raids were planned to neutralize the Tirpitz.
 However, Churchill couldn’t say anything about them, and his Labour party opponents were beginning to grumble that he was again losing the Battle of the Atlantic.

-In the Pacific, the Dutch lost Borneo and the Australians were thrown out of the Bismarck Archipelago.
+In the Pacific, the Dutch lost Borneo and the Australians were thrown off of the Bismarck Archipelago.
 The Aussies were beginning to panic, and again threatened to pull all of their troops back to Australia to defend against a Japanese invasion.
 The British and Commonwealth troops were being run out Burma.
 Even Kuala Lumpur fell to the Japanese recently, proving that speed doesn’t equate agility as the outnumbered trail bound Japanese consistently out maneuvered the road bound British and Commonwealth forces in Malaya.
 But Churchill was assured that they would retreat to the island fortress of Singapore which could withstand any Japanese assault.
 Domestically, all of these were manageable unless Malta or Singapore fell.
 If one of those disasters occurred, his government would face a no confidence vote in Parliament – one which he would not win.

 For months, the Imperial General Staff assured Churchill that Singapore was ready for any attack, whether by land or sea.
 The reality was much different.
 Singapore was a naval base with no navy.
 And it was a poor naval base at that.
 It had suffered from interwar defense cuts worse than most, and was last in priority for all classes of supply.
 Its harbor defenses were pointed to sea, and not landward towards Malaya, just one short mile to the north across the Johore Strait.
 Its water reserves were located on the north coast.
 The civilian population had not evacuated, and until recently had not even accepted there was anything to worry about.
 Singapore’s many beautiful and wide beaches were undefended.
 The RAF on the island nearly ceased to exist and there was no Royal Navy of any great capacity left in the East, and therefore no possible repeat of Dunkirk.
 Morale was non existent, and most units felt that the Japanese were invincible jungle fighters.
 It didn’t help that the commander, Lieut Gen Arthur Percival ordered the port facilities manually destroyed over the last few weeks, confirming in many eyes their fears that all was lost.
 The only reliable units were those that were still arriving, and only continued to do so because Churchill was convinced the island was impregnable.